jackycamp/flite-rs/README.md

 Add this to your cargo.toml:
 `fliters = "0.1.7"`

 If you install the crate, but encounter build errors, try to specify the repo as the dependency.
-Submit an issue in the meantime so I can investigate.
+Submit an issue in the meantime while I investigate.

 `fliters = { git = "https://github.com/jackycamp/flite-rs" }`